RealNetworks Bounces Back From Last Year

 The company also announced that its Board of Directors has authorized the repurchase of up to $75 million of Real’s outstanding common stock.

-Chris is a staff writer for Murdok.
-Visit Murdok for the latest ebusiness news.
+Chris is a staff writer for Webproworld.
+Visit Webproworld for the latest ebusiness news.